semaki2000/PyTeRor/README.md

 5. "#different argnames should be handled elsewhere, as it should lead to the creation of a NodeDifference object".
 Investigate...
 Doesnt sound right.

+6. We want to use a modified version of nicad6's type2 config.
+How do we do this.
+When running nicad, for config option it only takes config files that exist in its config/ subfolder.
+Supplying an external config file doesn't seem to be an option.
 -------------------------------------------------------------------------------------------